haxtheweb/edtechjoker/draft-outline.md

 ## Week 17: Final project due Wed of Finals week
 - Optional Class held Tuesday of finals week for last minute office hours

+# Project requirements
+Project 1 is well established.
+Based on our progress and class skill I throttle how the projects beyond that go as far as number, scope, and focus.
+- Project 1 - coming soon -- Implementing a piece of the Penn State Brand / style as a web component
+- Project 2 - coming soon -- HAX problem space
+- Project 3 - coming soon -- More advanced HAX problem space

 ~~~~~~